-Students will produce a 3 - 5 minute video that will then be made available to a wider community and fulfill their Engaged Learning requirement.
+Students will contribute to a 3 - 15 minute video that will be made available to a community organization that they have partnered with in order to fulfill their Engaged Learning requirement.

 Each student will be required to submit a service-learning agreement, as well as keep a record of time spent working on this project.